APA Format Quick Guide

 - There should only be one space after periods in the reference list entries (two spaces after closing punctuation in the body of the paper).

 - If a work has more than 7 authors, list the first 6 followed by an ellipsis (…).
 Include the last author’s name immediately after the ellipsis as the final author mentioned.
 Do not include an ampersand (&) in references with 8 or more authors.

 - Do not include reference entries for classical works (including the Bible) and personal communication.

 - Do not include a period after a URL or DOI.

-- The issue number of a journal article should be connected/attached to the volume number — e.g., 12(8).
+- Note that the issue number of a journal article should be connected/attached to the volume number — e.g., 12(8).
 The volume number should be italicized, but the attached parentheses and issue number should not.

-- Check Google Scholar or www.crossref.org for DOIs of all articles published since 2007, if one is not readily denoted on the article itself.
+- Check Google Scholar or Crossref for DOIs of all articles published since 2007, if one is not readily denoted on the article itself.

-- You must include a comma after the author’s name that precedes the ampersand in the reference list, even when there are only two authors.
+- Note that you must include a comma after the author’s name that precedes the ampersand in the reference list, even when there are only two authors.
 This does not apply to citations in the body of the paper.